Funded by Senate Bill 1732

 Why do we need a new courthouse?

-Although considered modern when constructed in 1962, the existing courthouse does not meet current standards for judicial services.
-By current standards, the existing courthouse has several design flaws that pose significant security risks for the public, court staff, and justice partners as well as severely limits the Superior Court’s ability to provide access or expand judicial services.
+Although considered modern when built in 1962, the existing Civic Center Building in Hollister where the court shares operational space with the county did not meet current standards for judicial services.
+By current standards, the facility had several design flaws that posed significant security risks for the public, court staff, and justice partners as well as severely limiting the Superior Court’s ability to provide access to or expand judicial services.
 In 2006, the Judicial Council of California adopted a statewide Trial Court Capital Outlay plan that ranked San Benito County in “immediate need” of a new courthouse.

-This project will solve the current space shortfall, increase security, replace inadequate and obsolete buildings, and consolidate court operations currently located in three separate buildings.
-The new courthouse will become a one-stop location for public access to court services.
+This project solved the current space shortfall, increased security, replaced inadequate and obsolete buildings, and consolidated court operations that were located in the Civic Center Building and in additional leased space under one roof.
+Upon completion, the new courthouse has become a one-stop location for public access to court services.

-The new three-courtroom, 41,500 square-foot courthouse with a jury assembly room will be located in downtown Hollister, one block north of the existing courthouse on approximately 3.1 acres.
-This parcel was made available via the generous assistance of the Hollister Redevelopment Agency Board of Directors and the San Benito County Board of Supervisors.
+The new three-courtroom, approximately 41,500 square-foot courthouse with a jury assembly room is located in downtown Hollister, one block north of the Civic Center Building on approximately 3 acres.
+The parcel was donated by the County of San Benito and made available with the generous assistance of the Hollister Redevelopment Agency.

 Was renovation considered before the plan to build a new courthouse was decided on?

-Since the county already owns the Civic Center Building, the state cannot obtain title.
-Owning the building would be necessary for the state to make needed improvements and bring all court services under one roof.
+Since the county owns the Civic Center Building, the state could not obtain title.
+Owning the building was necessary for the state to make needed improvements and bring all court services under one roof.
 For that reason, renovation was ruled out.
-Also, the Civic Center Building has other functional and efficiency problems which include:
+Also, the Civic Center Building has other functional and efficiency problems.
+Examples:

 How has the local community had input regarding the courthouse project?

-During the site selection and acquisition phase, local members of the Project Advisory Group (including members of the San Benito Superior Court, local government representatives and other justice partners) viewed and ranked prospective sites based on standard criteria.
-In addition, the California Environmental Quality Act process enabled the public to review and comment on the environmental report before it was finalized.
-Court leaders previewed the courthouse’s design to the community at a special meeting.
+The Project Advisory Group (including members of the San Benito Superior Court, local government representatives and other justice partners) worked with San Benito County, accepting their gift of a 3-acre parcel north of the Civic Center Building in downtown Hollister.
+The California Environmental Quality Act process also enabled the public to review and comment on the environmental report before it was finalized.
+In addition, Court leaders previewed the courthouse design to the community at a special meeting.
+Throughout the process, members of the advisory group were available to the community to answer questions about the construction process.

-Once the Superior Court occupies the new courthouse, the Board of Supervisors for San Benito County will determine how the vacated court space will be utilized.
+Once the Superior Court occupied the new courthouse, the Board of Supervisors for San Benito County became responsible for determining how the vacated court space would be utilized.

-Kitchell is the construction manager at risk on the San Benito Courthouse project.
-In business for over 60 years, Kitchell is one of the top builders in the Western United States and 100 percent owned by its employees.
+Kitchell was the construction manager at risk on the San Benito Courthouse project.
+In business for over 60 years, Kitchell is one of the top builders in the Western United States and 100 percent employee owned.
 The company has completed a diverse array of civic projects including the Mammoth Lakes Courthouse in Mono County.
-A recipient of numerous awards for their work, Kitchell was recently named General Contractor of the Year by the Arizona Department of Real Estate.
+A recipient of numerous awards for their work, Kitchell named General Contractor of the Year by the Arizona Department of Real Estate.

 How was the contractor selected?

-The AOC uses the CMAR method for delivery of major capital projects such as the new Lakeport courthouse.
+Staff to the Judicial Council used the construction manager at risk (CMAR) method for delivery of major capital projects such as the new San Benito Courthouse.
 The competitive selection process factors in qualitative criteria, such as the firm’s experience, as well as the contractor’s fee.
 The CMAR is retained early in the project for preconstruction services.
-Following a competitive bid for all subcontracts and the approval to award, the CMAR becomes the general contractor for the project.
-For this competitive selection, the AOC received nine submissions and conducted interviews with five short-listed firms, from which Kitchell was selected.
+Following a competitive bid for all subcontracts and the approval to award, the CMAR became the general contractor for the project.
+For this competitive selection, council staff received 12 submissions and conducted interviews with several firms, from which Kitchell was selected.

 What is the location of the new courthouse?

-The new courthouse will be located in downtown Hollister, one block north of the existing courthouse on a parcel of approximately 3.1 acres.
-The property is bounded by Fourth, West, Third and Monterey Streets.
-This parcel was made available via the generous assistance of the Hollister Redevelopment Agency Board of Directors and the San Benito County Board of Supervisors.
+The new courthouse is in downtown Hollister, one block north of the existing Civic Center Building on a parcel of approximately 3 acres.
+The property is located at 450 Fourth Street.
+The land was donated by the County of San Benito and made available with the generous assistance of the Hollister Redevelopment Agency.

 What was the process used to select the site?

 Historically, trial courts functioned largely as county departments, but that changed in 2002, with passage of the Trial Court Facilities Act.
 This law made the State of California responsible for court facilities statewide, rather than the counties.
-The law gave the Judicial Council responsibility for facilities owned or occupied by the courts and made the AOC responsible for operations, maintenance, and repairs, as well as site acquisition, planning, design, and construction of capital projects that replace or renovate courthouses.
-The AOC works closely with each affected Superior Court and justice agency stakeholders throughout the process of replacing or renovating courthouses.
-By Rules of Court, the AOC involves the public primarily through the Project Advisory Group, although depending on the needs of the project, the AOC also seeks direct public input at various stages.
-County officials were closely involved in the siting process.
+The law gave the Judicial Council responsibility for facilities owned or occupied by the courts and made it responsible for operations, maintenance, and repairs, as well as site acquisition, planning, design, and construction of capital projects that replace or renovate courthouses.
+Council staff work closely with each Superior Court and justice agency stakeholders throughout the process of replacing or renovating courthouses.
+By Rules of Court, staff involve the public primarily through the Project Advisory Group.
+Depending on the needs of the project, public input may be sought at various stages.

 What environmental review was conducted on the site before it was developed?

-The AOC is the lead agency for environmental review under the California Environmental Quality Act (CEQA).
-In April 2009, the AOC approved a mitigated negative declaration for the project.
+Through its staff, the Judicial Council was the lead agency for environmental review under the California Environmental Quality Act (CEQA).
+In April 2009, council staff approved a mitigated negative declaration for the project.
 The mitigated negative declaration evaluated the potential environmental impacts of the project and identified appropriate mitigation measures.
-Some of the mitigation measures being applied during construction include watering disturbed earth to severely limit dust emissions and establishing protection zones around endangered wildlife and vegetation.
+Some of the mitigation measures applied during construction include watering disturbed earth to limit dust emissions and establishing protection zones around endangered wildlife and vegetation.

 Yes.
-The building has been designed with attention to sustainability.
+The building was designed with attention to sustainability.
 Energy-efficiency features include light emitting glass walls and advanced conservation methods in heating and cooling, artificial lighting, and plumbing.
 The building’s sustainability features qualify it to receive LEED certification by the U.S. Green Building Council.

 How can the state afford a new courthouse at all, given current state finances?

-The San Benito Courthouse was authorized under the Trial Court Facilities Act of 2002, which transferred responsibility for court facilities—their repair, renovation and construction—from counties to the state.
+The San Benito Courthouse was authorized for construction under the Trial Court Facilities Act of 2002, which transferred responsibility for court facilities—their repair, renovation and construction—from counties to the state.
 To fund desperately needed renovations and repairs, penalty assessments and parking offense penalties were increased, and civil filing fee surcharges were created.
-This ensured a revenue stream to finance courthouse construction and renovations, promising these projects would be paid for from within the court system rather than drawing on the state's General Fund or local taxes.
-The state sold bonds for this project in November 2011.
-Once the courthouse is completed and occupied, the same revenue stream will repay those bonds over 35 years.
+This ensured a revenue stream to finance courthouse construction and renovations, promising these projects would be paid for from within the court system rather than drawing on taxpayer revenues or local taxes.
+The state sold lease-revenue bonds for this project in November 2011.
+Now that the courthouse is completed and occupied, that same revenue stream will repay those bonds over the next 35 years.
 This means that funds from other court jurisdictions will support San Benito’s critical needs in years to come.

 How was the architect selected?

-The AOC uses a competitive selection process, factoring in qualitative criteria, such as the firm’s experience, as well as its fee.
-The architectural company is retained early in the project to begin preliminary drawings.
+Judicial Council staff used a competitive selection process, factoring in qualitative criteria, such as the firm’s experience, as well as its fee.
+The architectural company was retained early in the project to begin architectural design.

 455 Golden Gate Avenue, 8th Floor